Little-Mage/ShogiGUI-piece-sets/README.md

 #### This repository contains CouchTomato's old wood pieces that are unfilled and the lance is also different. https://github.com/CouchTomato87/InternationalizedPieces

-The set titled 2kanji were grabbed from here https://github.com/orangain/shogi-piece-images
+The 2-kanji set were grabbed from here https://github.com/orangain/shogi-piece-images

 The kanji PNGs were shared by ShogiExplained.